neveratdennys/PostgreSQLMigration/README.md

 ## Known issues
 - convert() feature does not work if the function call is multiline
-- limited testing in stored procedures and functions.
+- rare exeptions exist with replace / modify features, may not be fit to use on very large files
+- program hangs on file selection

 ## Using the tool
 1. run`git clone https://github.com/neveratdennys/PostgreSQLMigration`
 2. from the cloned directory, run `python postgresProcess.py`
-3. choose files for conversion
+3. follow instructions and choose files for conversion